 Growing up I really wasn’t a picky eater but the one thing I didn’t like was lemon desserts.
-The closest I would get were Lemonheads at summer camp, which I endured solely for the sweet center.
+The closest I would get were Lemonhead candy at the summer camp snack shack, which I endured solely for the sweet center.

-Freshman year of high school we moved to a house with a Meyer Lemon tree in the back (all lemons pictured here are from that tree).
-AND of course, now that I am older and my tastes have changed I can enjoy lemons in dessert as well as lemon desserts.
+Freshman year of high school we moved to a house with a Meyers Lemon tree in the back (all lemons pictured here are from that tree).
+AND of course, now that I am older my tastes have changed, I enjoy lemon desserts as long as they are Meyers lemons (nothing else compares).

 A few years ago I made this recipe for easter and posted it here.
 I had 2 flavors of glaze: vanilla and blackberry.
 But I really wasn’t very happy with how the blackberry turned out.